unfoldingWord-dev/Resource-Container/docs/structure.rst

             - '12'
             - reference

-The simple version will rely on the available content (titles, references, etc.) to generate the table of contents. i.e. Readable titles will be retrieved from the content itself.
+The simple version will rely on the available content (titles, references, etc.) to generate the table of contents (readable titles will be retrieved from the content itself).